Marclie/SuaveStateScanner/README.md

   and properties.

 * `outfile` - The name of the output file.
-This file will be filled with rows corresponding to the reaction coordinate and then by state, with the energy of each state printed along the columns.
+This file will be filled with rows corresponding to the reaction coordinate and then by state, with each state's energy printed along the columns.

 * `numStates` - The number of states in the input file.